Marvint-dev/Samba-AD/README.md

 -Users Database:
-It includes, roles and permisions
+It includes, roles and permisions ----- Completed!

--Roles asignation and group policies
+- Group policies

--Automatic scripts for register all users in a row, considerating their origin table
+-Automatic scripts for register all users in a row, considerating their origin table ----- Completed!

 -Define a company name and design a logo